Troop-364/T364-web/docs/pizza-oven-merit-badge/index.md

     <h2>Requirements</h2>
     <ol class="merit-badge-list">
       <li>
-        Explain how a mud oven works, including how the oven stores heat and why natural materials like clay, sand, and straw or grass are used.
+        Explain how an earthen oven works, including how the oven stores heat and why natural materials like clay, sand, and straw or grass are used.
       </li>
       <li>Explain what temperatures and times are needed to successfully cook the pizza.</li>